Surgery obstructions from Khovanov homology: Fillings, involutions and tangles

 In this setting, equivalence of tangles is taken up to homeomorphism of the pair (in the sense of Lickorish \cite{Lickorish1981}), and need not fix the boundary in general.
 Note that the solid torus is a simple, strongly invertible knot manifold.
 Indeed, according to Lickorish, a tangle is rational if and only if the two-fold branched cover is a solid torus \cite{Lickorish1981}.
-As a result, a strong inversion may always be extended across a surgery torus (moreover, the resulting branch set may be recovered, see Proposition \ref{prp:pq}).
+Using this correspondence between rational tangles and solid tori, a strong inversion may always be extended across a surgery torus giving rise to an involution on any Dehn filling of a simple, strongly invertible knot manifold (moreover, the resulting branch set may be recovered, see Proposition \ref{prp:pq}).
 This fact is generally attributed to Montesinos \cite{Montesinos1975}.
 In particular, we have:

-\begin{proposition} When $K\into S^3$ is strongly invertible, the complement $M\smallsetminus\nu(K)$ is simple.\end{proposition} \begin{proof} Extending $f$ to $S^3$, across the surgery torus of the trivial surgery, gives the standard involution on $S^3$ by definition of strong invertibility.
+\begin{proposition} When $K\into S^3$ is strongly invertible, the complement $M\smallsetminus\nu(K)$ is simple.\end{proposition} \begin{proof} Extending $f$ to $S^3$, across the surgery torus of the trivial surgery, gives the standard involution on $S^3$ by definition of strong invertibility (recall that any involution of $S^3$ is conjugate to the standard one as proved by Waldhausen \cite{Waldhausen1969}, see also \cite{HR1985}).
 The quotient of this involution is $S^3$, decomposed along a sphere obtained by the quotient of the torus $\partial M$.
-Since $S^3$ decomposes into a pair of 3-balls for any embedding $S^2\into S^3$, $M/f$ must therefore be homeomorphic to $B^3$. \end{proof}
+Since $S^3$ decomposes into a pair of 3-balls for any smooth embedding $S^2\into S^3$, $M/f$ must therefore be homeomorphic to $B^3$. \end{proof}

 For example, the trefoil is a strongly invertible knot, and the associated quotient tangle is constructed in Figure \ref{fig:trefoil-inversion}.
 While complements of strongly invertible knots in $S^3$ provide the primary source of examples of simple, strongly invertible knot manifolds, we remark that the latter is certainly a much larger class.
-For example, the exterior of a generalized torus knot -- those manifolds Seifert fibered over the disk with two cone points -- always provides such a manifold.
+For example, the exterior of a generalized torus knot -- those manifolds Seifert fibred over the disk with two cone points -- always provides such a manifold.